-This Linux course provides a solid understanding of embedded development using the Yocto Project, including the Poky build process and Bitbake, the use of emulators, building images for multiple architectures and the creation of board support packages (BSP).
+This Linux course provides a solid understanding of embedded development using the Yocto Project, including the Poky Reference Distribution and Bitbake, the use of emulators, building images for multiple architectures and the creation of board support packages (BSP).

 Experience the Course

 The Yocto Project is an open source collaboration project that provides templates, tools and methods to help you create custom Linux-based systems for embedded products regardless of the hardware architecture.
-The Yocto Project includes the Poky Build System as one of its components, which is a derivative of and is compatible with the OpenEmbedded Build System.
+The Yocto Project includes the Poky Reference Distribution as one of its components, which is a derivative of and is compatible with the OpenEmbedded Build System.

 This course is designed to jump-start embedded development projects using the Yocto Project and to give software engineers a solid understanding of the build process from compilation over packaging to creating a bootable image.
 During four days, participants will have extensive hands-on experience with practical exercises using emulators as well as actual hardware.
 Upon mastering you will have a solid understanding of:

 - The Poky and Bitbake build process with its recipes and layers to customize Linux kernel and packages for a custom embedded application

 - Building Linux images for different profiles and across multiple architectures